KJ Tait

 Your Next Steps

-1. Check your current EPC.
+1. Check your current EPC and expiry

 The EPC changes in Scotland are a chance to act.
 Use them to future‑proof your assets.

-What are the Government Next Steps?
+What Are the Government Next Steps?

 EPC Changes in Scotland: Q&A